sisby-folk/tinkerers-statures/README.md

 ## Further Info

-All modding projects are built on the work of many others.
+All mods are built on the work of many others.

 We made this mod for [Tinkerer's Quilt](https://modrinth.com/modpack/tinkerers-quilt)!
 Our modpack about ease of play and expressiveness.

-We're primarily modpack developers - not mod developers!
-If you want to port this mod, do it yourself!
+We're open to suggestions for how to implement stuff better - if you see something wonky and have an idea - let us know.